About your course

 During your course you will be assigned a practice-based tutor (PBT) from your hospital trust and a clinical liaison tutor (CLT) from LJMU.
 You will undertake a number of learning activities in your workplace, supported by your practice-based tutor.
 This will be supplemented by a number of study days, which will usually be taught at LJMU's Byrom Street site in the heart of Liverpool city centre.

-Where students meet the relevant criteria, they may choose to study an independent prescribing qualification in Year 2 (subject to accreditation by the GPhC).
+Where students meet the relevant criteria, they may choose to study an independent prescribing qualification in Year 2 (accredited by the GPhC).